Coarse-to-Real: Generative Rendering for Populated Dynamic Scenes: Method

 Our goal is to generate vivid and real-styled videos that follow the camera motion and scene dynamics of coarse 3D or game-engine renders.
 This setting introduces three challenges: (1) coarse renders provide reliable structure but lack realistic appearance; (2) paired supervision between coarse 3D inputs and photorealistic targets is only available for CG data, while real videos are abundant but lack aligned control signals, requiring a bridge between real and synthetic inputs; and (3) explicit structural controls (e.g., depth, edges, poses) over-constrain generation by entangling appearance with structure, often leading to \emph{feature leakage}, where the model bypasses synthesis and reconstructs the control input.

 To address these challenges, we decouple photorealistic prior learning from structural controllability using a two-stage training strategy.
 We first learn a high-fidelity generative prior from large-scale real videos without structural conditioning.
-We then introduce controllability by grounding this prior using \emph{implicit spatio-temporal features} extracted from both real and synthetic inputs and mapped into a shared feature space via a lightweight adapter.
+We then introduce controllability through a domain-hedging stage, where \emph{implicit spatio-temporal features} extracted from both real and synthetic inputs are mapped into a shared feature space via a lightweight adapter.
 This design yields adaptive behavior: coarse inputs allow flexible synthesis, while richer inputs naturally enforce stronger adherence to motion and layout.